building-envelope-data/metabase/README.md

 The access right management of the product data network is based on the framework [OpenID Connect](https://openid.net/developers/how-connect-works/).
-The general idea is that users and applications can authenticate at the metabase (OpenId Connect Provider) and receive an access token (security credentials).
+The general idea is that users and applications can authenticate at the metabase (OpenID Connect Provider) and receive an access token (security credentials).
 When an application sends queries and mutations to product data servers, it can attach the token.
 The product data server receives the token and determines the access rights accordingly (authorization) using information